Patient & Public Engagement

 Sometimes we need to do specific pieces of work to shape local services – and we tailor our approach to the needs of each project.
 For example, we may run a focus group or hold one to one interviews with people affected by a particular condition or service.

-Lastly, we work closely with all the members of our health and care partnership to tap into their existing channels of engagement – through doing this we try to ensure our activities are coordinated across the patch.
+Lastly, we work closely with all our colleagues within the health and care partnership to tap into their existing channels of engagement – through doing this we try to ensure our activities are coordinated across the patch.